fj317/PumpBot/README.md

  - [x] Add safety net (stop loss) so that if coin price falls quickly you will not lose additional money.
  - [x] Bot opens Binance trading page for the trading pair at end of execution.
 Suggested by @ezanchi.
  - [ ] Add ability to override config.json data by entering arguments on the command line when starting program.
 Suggested by @ezanchi.
- - [ ] User can enter BTC amount's directly in config.json rather than using percentOfWallet parameter.
-Suggested by @ezanchi.
+ - [x] User can enter BTC amount's directly in config.json rather than using percentOfWallet parameter.
+Implemented by @ezanchi.
  - [ ] Pre-pump detection.
 Suggested by @ernestonee.
  - [ ] Improve profit strategies.
 Suggested by @ezanchi.

+ ### Contributing
+ - Fork this Repo
+ - Commit your changes (git commit -m 'Add some feature')
+ - Push to the changes (git push)
+ - Create a new Pull Request

  ### Disclaimer
  Please remember do not invest with money that you cannot afford to lose.
 I am not responsible if you invest money using the bot and for some reason a bug or error occurs that causes you to lose the money.
 I'll repeat this - do not invest money you cannot afford to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS. **I'd recommend you to have some coding, Python and crypto-knowledge before using the bot.** The bot is currently still in development so expect bugs and errors.

- ### Contributing
- - Fork this Repo
- - Commit your changes (git commit -m 'Add some feature')
- - Push to the changes (git push)
- - Create a new Pull Request

  ### Copyright